Ramon-Albini/Ramon-Albini/README.md

 🎯 **Software Engineering | Backend Development | Java & Spring Boot**

-I’m a Software Engineering student with a strong focus on backend development, object-oriented programming, and Java with Spring Boot.
+I’m a Brazillian Software Engineering student with a strong interest on backend development, object-oriented programming, and Java with Spring Boot.
 Passionate about problem-solving, clean code, and building scalable systems.

 Driven by natural curiosity, I continuously seek to expand both my technical knowledge and my ability to approach complex challenges with clear, structured solutions.
 Besides my academic journey, I also bring professional experience in the environmental management field, which has strengthened my organizational, analytical, and leadership skills.